N-Wouda/ParAlg/README.md

 ### Primes

-CMake produces an executable, which must be called with positive integer
-argument: the upper bound for the sieve (exclusive).
+First run _e.g._ `cmake primes` and `make`.
+This produces an executable, which must be called with positive integer argument: the upper bound for the sieve (exclusive).
 Additionally, several optional arguments are available:

 - `l`, a value for the lower bound.
 When specified, the sieve operates over the interval `[lower bound, upper bound)`, rather than `[0, upper bound)`.
 - `p`, a value for the number of processors to use.
 When left unspecified, this defaults to the maximal number available.

-Thus, ```./primes 100 -l 20 -p 3``` would run the parallel sieve over the interval `[20, 100)`, dividing the work between three processors.
+Thus, ```bin/primes 100 -l 20 -p 3``` would run the parallel sieve over the interval `[20, 100)`, dividing the work between three processors.

 ### Project